FelipeZerokun/100-days-python/Day_38_workout_tracking_app/Readme.md

 I used the Natural Language endpoint to get the data I needed.
 [Here](https://docs.google.com/document/d/1_q-K-ObMTZvO0qUEAxROrN3bwMujwAN25sLHwJzliK0/edit#) is the documentation for it, in the Exercise Endpoints section.
 Also [here](https://gist.github.com/mattsilv/d99cd145cc2d44d71fa5d15dd4829e03) is an Example of how to use this enpoint.
 Providing the user's information, the request will return a json file with all the data I need.
 I stored each data I needed in different variables.
+I used a FOR loop to go through each activity the user entered.
+To see if everything was going well, I printed a message for each activity done.

+Then, I just needed to send this data to my spreadsheet.
+In sheety I created a new project called my_workouts.
+I enabled the Token security option, so the API asks for authorization every time I send or request data.
+For every exercise detected by the natural language processing app from Nutritionix I saved them in my sheet.
+It will look like this: